budimanfajarf/web/content/posts/getting-errors-order-taxonomies-when-deploy-hugo-site-to-netlify.md

     8:41:49 AM: failed during stage 'building site': Build script returned non-zero exit code: 255 8:41:49 AM: Finished processing build request in 14.990296865s

-So, as usual, I open a new tab in the browser to find solutions on the internet, and then after a while, I found an article from the official Hugo website, here's the link: [taxonomy-templates](https://gohugo.io/templates/taxonomy-templates/ "Hugo taxonomy templates").
+So, as usual, I open a new tab in the browser to find solutions on the internet, and then after a while, I found an article from the official Hugo website, here's the link: [Hugo taxonomy templates](https://gohugo.io/templates/taxonomy-templates/ "Hugo taxonomy templates").

 # Reason Errors